alumina-lang/alumina/MISSING.md

 - unqualified types gaps:
   - unqualified string in if/else does not coerce to a slice
   - probably other places too, since it's very ad-hoc
-- name resolution
-  - mixin methods should be resolvable via defered name resolution
-  - enum members and enum associated fns should be resolvable
 - operator overloading
   - forward ==, !=, >, <, >=, <= to Equatable/Comparable (dubious - is this desired or not)